datafolklabs/cement/doc/source/dev/contributing.rst

     * Feature description
     * Example code, or pseudo code of how you might use the feature
+    * Example command line session showing how the feature would be used by the end-user
     * A pull request including:
         * The feature you would like added
         * At least one test case that tests the feature and maintains 100%